 In WLAC go to WL_DOMAIN \rightarrow Deployments.
-Select the QuartzDesk web application and click Stop \rightarrow When work completes.
+Select the QuartzDesk Web Application's name and click Stop \rightarrow When work completes.
 Wait for the action to complete.

 If the application cannot be stopped using Stop \rightarrow When work completes, use Stop \rightarrow Force stop now.